6 Reasons Why You're Not Studying (2021)

 But I will mention something more...

-The action of revising is to better your grades and take those into the world as a mark of your ability, I promise you after this is all over and you end up not revising - you will feel awful for not doing it, don't fall into setting yourself up for a regret
+The action of revising is to better your grades and take those into the world as a mark of your ability, I promise you that after this is all over and if you do not end up revising - you will feel awful for it, don't fall into setting yourself up for regret.

-So, let's get the ball rolling now - make a quick list of what you're going to do after reading this and after closing all of those unnecessary tabs on your browser or phone, do it!
+So, let's get the ball rolling now - make a quick list of what you're going to do after reading this and after closing all of those unnecessary tabs on your browser or phone.